 Overall, the European economy had slightly positive growth of 0.8% in 2014, according to the IMF.
 Following an upturn in the first quarter, growth slackened again over the remainder of the year, disappointing the original expectations.
 The main reason for this development was reduced investment activity against the background of declining foreign demand and geopolitical tensions.
 For example, the economic sanctions imposed on Russia had a sustained negative impact on business sentiment.
 On the other hand, consumer spending provided support.
 The ECB implemented further monetary easing measures to stimulate the economy.
 Despite a slowdown in the second half of the year, the German economy showed above-average growth compared to the region as a whole.
-While the French and Italian economies were sluggish, a significant economy was on a solid growth track in 2014, mainly supported by increasing government spending.
+While the French and Italian economies were sluggish, a significant economic recovery was to be observed particularly in Ireland and Spain.
+Great Britain's economy was on a solid growth track in 2014, mainly supported by increasing government spending.